mbriggs/backbone-has-many/readme.md

 -----------

  - only has-many/belongs-to
+ - only supports a single parent/child relationship of a specific class
  - object graph serialization is only from the parent model down
  - no storage of related id fields
  - not 'threadsafe'

 if this doesn't meet your requirements, I would highly recommend checking out the excellent backbone-relational (https://github.com/PaulUithol/Backbone-relational), as it does all that and more.

 Example (or What I am aiming for, since nothing is written yet)
 ---------------------------------------------------------------